JohannesDeml/Unity-Net-Core-Networking-Sockets/README.md

 ## Setup

-* Unity 2020.1.0f1 (Works with older versions as well)
+* Unity 2020.3.1f1 (Works with older versions as well)
 * Precompiled servers an in [ServerWindows](./ServerWindows), run the bat you want to test
 * Open `Samples/EchoClient/Scenes/NetworkExampleClient.unity` and hit play.
+* Default port is `3333` when running the bat files.